First impeachment of Donald Trump: Acquittal

 Under the U.S. Constitution, two-thirds of the Senate is required to convict the president.
 The possible penalties are the removal from office and disqualification from holding office in the future.
 On February 5, 2020, the Senate acquitted Trump on both counts.
-The votes were 52–48 to acquit on the first count and 53–47 to acquit on the second count.
+The votes were 48–52 to convict on the first count and 47–53 to convict on the second count, both short of the two-thirds majority needed to convict, therefore resulting in acquittal.
 The votes were sharply divided along party lines.
 Mitt Romney became the first senator in history from an impeached president's party to vote to convict, voting "guilty" on the first count.

 Public opinion

-Before the trial, in mid January 2020, Americans were sharply divided on whether Trump should be removed from office, with Democrats largely supporting removal, Republicans largely opposing, and independents divided.
-A USA Today/Suffolk University poll conducted between December 10 and 14, 2019, found that 45% of respondents supported the impeachment and removal of Trump from office, while 51% opposed it.
+Before the trial, in mid-January 2020, Americans were sharply divided on whether Trump should be removed from office, with Democrats largely supporting removal, Republicans largely opposing, and independents divided.
+A USA Today / Suffolk University poll conducted between December 10 and 14, 2019, found that 45% of respondents supported the impeachment and removal of Trump from office, while 51% opposed it.
 A CNN poll conducted from December 12 to 15 also found 45% supported impeachment and removal, compared to 47% who opposed the idea.
 A Gallup poll released on the day of Trump's impeachment found that the president's approval rating increased by six points during the impeachment process, while support for the impeachment fell.
 Another CNN poll conducted between January 16 and 19, 2020, found that 51% supported Trump's removal from office, compared to 45% who opposed it.
-An NBC/Wall Street Journal poll released on January 2, 2020, showed 46% favored removal from office and 49% opposed, with the in favor/opposed being almost exclusively along party lines.
+An NBC / Wall Street Journal poll released on January 2, 2020, showed 46% favored removal from office and 49% opposed, with the in favor/opposed being almost exclusively along party lines.
+Businesses, such as Roger's Frigate, placed signs in support of Trump.